Edited 9/29/22 – These are the current rules

 If a team scores 8 or more runs in one inning a mercy rule to move on to the next inning can be asked for.
 Both captains and the head umpire must agree.

-Playoff games will be 5 innings in length.
+Playoff games will be 5 innings in length during the spring and 6 innings in the fall under the lights.
 A Playoff bracket will be published in advance.
 All players must be of the team, no subs from other teams shall be allowed for post-season games.
 Lineup sheets must be handed in to refs for each playoff game.
 Players playing in the playoffs must have played in at least 2 regular season games.